Introduction

 She smiled, "Yes sir."

-I went forward from the rear seating area and rear bathroom, past the two bedrooms with full baths and the mobile office.
+I went forward from the rear seating area and rear bathrooms, past the two bedrooms with full baths and the mobile office.
 In the center of the plane was a seating area offering twenty better than first class seats, as well as a lounge area with couches.
+The smell of the new leather seating was a sharp contrast to the hint of ozone coming from the vents above.

 Another flight attendant was there to get me buckled in and I asked her, "Where are the security guys?"